tenable/pyTenable/README.rst

    for vuln in sc.analysis.vulns():
       print('{ip}:{pluginID}:{pluginName}'.format(**vuln))

-For more detailed information on whats available, please refer to the `pyTenable Documentation <https://pytenable.readthedocs.io/>`_
+For more detailed information on what's available, please refer to the `pyTenable Documentation <https://pytenable.readthedocs.io/>`_

 Logging